jnunyez/synchronization/README.md

 - [Authenticate as Cluster Admin inside your environment](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.9/html/cli_tools/openshift-cli-oc#cli-logging-in_cli-developer-commands) of an OpenShift 4.9 Cluster.

-- OCP cluster with version bigger or equal than 4.8.36 with at least 1 baremetal worker node:
+- OCP cluster with version bigger or equal than 4.8.36 with at least 1 baremetal worker node with access to `quay.io`

 - Baremetal Worker Node Requirements
   - RHEL 8 with kernel version bigger or equal than 4.18.0-305.34.2.el8_4.x86_64